 The margins were between 0.4 and 13.4 mm.
 For the ostium landmark the margin was calculated as (7.1 ± 2.5) mm; for the three other landmarks the margin was (5 ± 2) mm.

-Conclusion
+Conclusion:

 CE-CT scan can be used to visualize and to contour the LAD, if the time between injection and image acquisition is properly chosen.
 But margins, according to the heart movement, must be defined.

 The displacement measured on the CCTA differs significantly from the dimensions found on the CE-CT in the 3 directions.
 Between the ostium and the circumflex bifurcation a margin of 7 mm was found; below this bifurcation a margin of 5 mm was found.
-References:[1] Wang et al W, Purdie TG, Rahman M, Marshall A, Liu FF, Fyles A.Rapid automated treatment planning process to select breast cancer patients for active breathing control to achieve cardiac dose reduction.
-Int J Radiat Oncol Biol Phys.
-2012